 Fletcher’s new LL.M. program carries this tradition forward into the 21st century.
 It provides a first-rate education in international law for individuals poised to move into leadership roles in law, politics and business.
 It affords lawyers practicing in traditional fields an opportunity to re-focus their careers on international law and policy.
 And it does so with a truly global perspective.

 At Fletcher, international law students study with others from around the world.
-Fletcher students represent over 85 developing and industrialized countries, and fully three-quarters of the students in the LL.M. program come from outside the United States.
-They come with backgrounds not only in law but also in economics, history, government, science and other disciplines.
+Fletcher students represent over 85 developing and industrialized countries, and three-quarters of the students in the LL.M. program come from outside the United States.
+Students who have benefited from the Fletcher LL.M. have had backgrounds not only in law but also in economics, history, government, science and other disciplines.